twhite96/tifflabs/docs/hardware.md

     <br />
     <br />

-## Storage and Containers

-!!!note "Note"
-    I'm using a Synology 920+.

     I've archived some images and videos on it but I've also got Docker containers as well as VMM running Home Assistant.